lildude/workout_uploader/README.md

 ActivityUploader
 ================

-Automatically upload exercise activity files downloaded to your Mac by your activity monitor like Garmin Forerunner or Suunto watch to websites like Strava, FetchEveryone and DailyMile.
+Automatically upload exercise activity files downloaded to your Mac by your activity monitor like Garmin Forerunner or Suunto watch to websites like Strava, TrainingPeaks and FetchEveryone.
 Motivation
 ----------